durovsky/rep/rep-I000X.rst

 Abstract
 ========

 This REP describes the draft version of ROS-PROFINET wrapper.
 It is relevant to anyone using ROS-Industrial system in which PROFINET communication is required.
-Essential information about software layer architecture, Linux real-time extension, development requirements and design assumptions are included.
+Essential information about motivation, software layer architecture, development requirements, design assumptions as well as details about Linux real-time extension are included.

 Motivation
 ========

 Hardware interfaces are top-level priority in ROS-Industrial Roadmap [#ros-i_roadmap]_, however if not considering *ros_canopen* package from IPA [#ros_canopen]_, there hasn't been any obvious progress in this field for quite a long time now.

-Mapping worldwide production system interfaces, Fieldbus technology has been commonly used for more than 25 years with a wide variety of competing standards on the market[#fieldbus_wiki]_ .Due to several reasons (support, available hardware components, opennes, real-time performance, scope) we decided for **PROFINET**, since integration of this standard could be one of the possible ways how to allow ROS-I systems to communicate with PCL's HMI's, OPCs and various industrial hardware.
+Mapping worldwide production system interfaces, Fieldbus technology which has been commonly used for more than 25 years with a wide variety of competing standards on the market [#fieldbus_wiki]_ is definitely current leader.
+Due to several reasons (support, available hardware components, opennes, real-time performance, scope) we decided for **PROFINET**, since integration of this standard could be one of the possible ways how to allow ROS-I systems to communicate with PCL's HMI's, OPCs and various industrial hardware.

 In addition to interfacing peripherals we would like to address following two scenarios in particular: